A Culture of Care

 In response to an increase in reportable, preventable and serious near-miss incidents in 2021-22 and to acknowledge gaps in our safety culture, the university established a Safety Strategy Advisory Committee, a supporting working group and engaged other stakeholders representing a broad cross section of the university community including students, staff and faculty.
 The advisory committee developed a three-year action plan that includes a series of initiatives with measurable outcomes.

-Human Resources, Health, Safety and Environment (HRHSE) is developing annual implementation and initiative plans that will support the implementation of the Culture of Care action plan.
+Human Resources, Health, Safety and Environment (HRHSE) has built an annual implementation and initiative plans that will support the implementation of the Culture of Care action plan.
 The action plan is built on four pillars: Buy-in and Organizational Alignment, Employee Empowerment, Recognition and Rewards and Reporting Systems.

 “At the University of Alberta, we prioritize safety to protect the health and well-being of our students, employees and visitors.
 Safe behaviour is our shared responsibility and our legal obligation — but more importantly, it is also our ethical obligation.”